Ol' Blue Eyes Only

 This infamous mugshot stemmed from his being arrested for adultery, a crime in 1938.
 Sinatra stood accused of seducing "a single female of good repute."
 He was released on $1,500 bond, and the changed were later dropped after authorities learned that the woman in question was married.

 He Loved Grilled Cheese

-Recently linked to an active sex life, a grilled cheese sandwich was reportedly the last thing he ate before dying.
+A grilled cheese sandwich (later linked to an active sex life) was reportedly the last thing he ate before dying.

 He Liked Joe Piscopo’s Impersonation of Him

 But not Phil Hartman's.

 He’s on a Stamp

 It's a 42-cent U.S. Postal Service commemorative stamp, issued posthumously in 2008.